O1ahmad/ansible-role-lotus/README.md

 Reference the [systemd.service](http://man7.org/linux/man-pages/man5/systemd.service.5.html) *man* page for a configuration overview and reference.

 #### Uninstall

-Support for uninstalling and removing artifacts necessary for provisioning allows for users/operators to return a target host to its configured state prior to application of this role.
-This can be useful for recycling nodes and roles and perhaps providing more graceful/managed transitions between tooling upgrades.

-_The following variable(s) can be customized to manage this uninstall process:_

 `perform_uninstall: <true | false>` (**default**: `false`)
 - whether to uninstall and remove all artifacts and remnants of this `lotus` installation on a target host (**see**: `handlers/main.yml` for details)